koios-care/website/README.md

 # Koios Website

 ## Overview
-The Koios Website is a Next.js application designed for AI-enabled neuro and brain health characterization.
+The Koios Website is a Next.js application designed for ML-enabled neuro and brain health characterization.
 It utilizes modern web technologies such as React, TypeScript, and Tailwind CSS to provide a responsive and interactive user experience.

 ## Features
 - **Responsive Design**: The website is fully responsive and works seamlessly on various devices.